Cleveland Public Theatre Education

-Based on CPT’s guiding education principles of Empowerment, Equity, Excellence, and Enthusiasm, CPT’s Teaching Artists work to build close, long-term relationships with students, families, and community partners.
-This facilitates trust and open exchange among our participants, Teaching Artists, and CPT, leading to a supportive, reciprocal learning environment that fosters powerful and life-affirming art experiences.
+Based on CPT’s guiding education principles of Empowerment, Equity, Excellence, and Enthusiasm, CPT’s Teaching Artists work to build close, long-term relationships with participants, families, and community partners by facilitating trust and open exchange.
+Our education programming seeks to create, for participants and teachers alike, a reciprocal collaborative learning environment that supports awareness and fosters powerful and life-affirming art experiences.

-Education experts are learning more and more about how the arts play a vital role in personal development.
-Arts programs have been linked to marked increases in academic and job-related skills, positive social behavior, and greater health and happiness.
-Studies consistently point out that arts programs are most effective when they engage students in “Out of School Time” in small-class settings with long-term experiences that culminate in completed projects.
-CPT’s education programs are conceived on these best practices, and the results have been impressive.
+Studies consistently find that arts programs are most effective when they engage students in “Out of School Time” in small-class settings with long-term experiences that culminate in completed projects.
+CPT’s education programs were conceived on these best practices, and the results are impressive.
 We are proud to be a leader in the arts and education community, offering powerful, meaningful experiences for adults and children.

-Every program participant is considered an artist and is involved in the creative process.
-Together we create original works of theatre, and the participants contribute to the words spoken, the movement, and the production elements.
-This approach engages participants deeply, resulting in pride and ownership of the final product.
+Together we create original works of theatre and our participants contribute to the spoken words, the movement, and the production elements.
+This layered approach engages participants dynamically, resulting in pride and ownership of the final product.

-Student Theatre Enrichment Program (STEP) A rigorous arts-based program that provides hands-on job training, engaging Cleveland youth from families defined as low-income in a powerful learning experience that develops job skills, academic achievement, and interpersonal skills.
-For information about the Student Theatre Enrichment Program please contact Adam Seeholzer, Education Manager, at 216.631.2727 x 219 or email@example.com
+Student Theatre Enrichment Program (STEP) A rigorous arts-based program that provides hands-on job training and engages Cleveland teens in a powerful learning experience that develops job skills, academic achievement, and interpersonal skills.
+As part of this eight-week summer program, 30 youth, ages 14-19, work together to create, produce, perform, and tour their own play.
+For information about the Student Theatre Enrichment Program please contact Molly Andrews-Hinders, STEP Program Director, at 216.631.2727 ext.
+236 or email@example.com.

-Y-Haven Theatre Project A program for residents of Y-Haven, a transitional housing facility for formerly homeless men in recovery from drug and alcohol addiction and mental health challenges.
-The program teaches performing arts and technical aspects of theatre while addressing critical personal, interpersonal, and job-related skills.
-For information about the Y-Haven Theatre Project please contact Adam Seeholzer, Education Manager, at 216.631.2727 x 219 or firstname.lastname@example.org
+Y-Haven Theatre Project A theatre program for residents of Y-Haven, a transitional housing facility for formerly homeless men in recovery from drug and alcohol addiction and mental health challenges.
+Participants learn performance and technical theatre skills to create an original play based on their life experiences, affirming their recovery and raising awareness around addiction and homelessness.
+For information about the Y-Haven Theatre Project please contact Raymond Bobgan, Executive Artistic Director, at 216.631.2727 ext.
+202 or firstname.lastname@example.org.

 CLEVELAND PUBLIC THEATRE EDUCATION IN THE NEWS